-Action is starting in these four areas and if you live there, you are invited to part of it.
+Action will start in 2022 in these four areas and if you live there, you are invited to be part of it.
 We welcome new ideas and there’s support so everybody can take part and make good things happen.

 Together we can make ourselves and our neighbours happier and healthier.
-Contact Jess Pinson at firstname.lastname@example.org to take part.
+Look out for news on this when we have it.

-Sparking community-led end of life care in North Warwickshire where local people can care for one another in times of crisis or loss.
+Sparking community-led end of life care in North Warwickshire (Atherstone and Mancetter) where local people can care for one another in times of crisis or loss.

 We talked to residents as well as professional people, hearing their stories so we could help people have more dignity, comfort and a greater support network towards the end of life.
 The Bereavement Help Point is an example of this – a bi-monthly opportunity to talk about loss and listen to others in the community with similar experiences over a cuppa.

 Grapevine has now completed this project.